akeneo/pim-helpcenter/content/md/imports-exports/monitor-jobs.md

 * A time estimation above each step
 * A table with the details of all the actions performed under each step

-# How to monitor your jobs?
-## Job details

-You can get more details when you execute a job.
-To access the job detail:
+To access a job detail:
 1. Go to `Activity`/`Process Tracker`
 1. Search for the job you would like to know more about
 1. Click on the job to get more details
 1. The job detail appear
 ![Job detail example](../img/Jobs_job-detail.png)

-## Searching for a job
+# Searching for a job

 If you want to find a specific job amongst all those listed in the process tracker, you can use the following search filters:
 * By job name